 It takes planning, but it’s the best way to keep your wiring trouble-free.

 When it comes to adding more than two underwater lights there’s an easy way to keep your wiring simple, secure, and trouble-free.
-The Shadow-Caster SCM-PD Power Distribution Box.
+Wire them through a Shadow-Caster Power Distribution Box.

-Mounted the SCM-PD in a dry location below deck in the bilge area, or inside the console.
-To prevent water from seeping into the box, mount it so that the cable glands and wire connector do not face up.
+Mount the SCM-PD in a dry location below deck in the bilge area, or inside the console.
+To prevent water from seeping into the box, mount it so that the cable glands and wire connector face down.
 Also, it’s a good idea to leave a droop in the wire to let water drip away from the box.